TycheSoftwares/currency-per-product-for-woocommerce/readme.txt

 == Changelog ==

+= 1.10.0 (22.10.2024) =
+* Fix - Deactivation survey request was being sent even though 'Skip & deactivate' was selected while deactivating the plugin.
+* Fix - Uncaught type fatal error when clicking on the "View Cart" link.

 = 1.9.0 (23.07.2024) =
 * Fix - When a product is added to the cart, other product currencies are converted to match the currency of the product in the cart.